cs3285/hpc-terasort/README.md

 $ mpirun -np 4 ./teravalidate
 </code></pre>

-A slurm job *example.sub* is included for testing on Deepthought.
+A slurm job, *example.sub*, is included for testing on Deepthought.

 ## Deliverables
 The deliverables for this lab are as follows: